 From what we had seen so far in the depths around Mangrove Point, we were hoping for a treat.

-If you were interested in Death in Lembongan, you may also like:
+If you were interested in Death in Lembongan, check out our Bali & Lembongan 2-island itinerary.
+You may also like: